Jalori Pass is an isolated road full of adventure in India

 Is Jalori Pass open?

-Remember this is is a mountainous area, climbing up a high mountain.
-This pass remains closed in peak on winter only.
-Usually opens around second week of March every year and closes mid December, depending on the snow.
-Always check the weather forecast before you start your journey.
-Jalori Pass is the first Indian pass to open every year, and is drivable by all vehicles, but is advised to go down in first gear only, according to Indian signals.
-The winters here are quite harsh and should always be neglected.
-Vehicles are prone to slipping due to frost.
+Remember, this is a mountainous area, climbing up a high mountain.
+This pass remains closed in peak winter only.
+Usually, it opens around the second week of March every year and closes in mid-December, depending on the snow.
+Jalori Pass is the first Indian pass to open every year.
+The winters here are quite harsh and should always be considered.
+Vehicles are prone to slipping due to Frost and black ice.

 Is the road to Jalori Pass challenging?

-Ideal time to travel is daylight.
-Not adviced night drive.
+It is drivable by all vehicles, but it is advised to go down in first gear only, according to Indian signals.
 From Ghayagi to Jalori Pass, the road is a mix of mud and pebbles restricting the speed of the vehicle to barely 20 kmph.
-After Shoja, the climb to Jalori Pass is steep and just about 3 kms before the pass, road conditions become bad, narrow and steep which makes it more difficult to climb even in first gear.
-A traveller on this road must follow some rules: Extreme caution advised, drive in first gear only.
-It has steep gradients and dangerous curves along the road.
-The road to the pass is narrow, steep and winding but as long as you have decent enough driving experience, know how to handle a vehicle in the hills and drive sensibly, you are absolutely safe.
+After Shoja, the climb to the pass is steep and just about 3 kms before the pass, road conditions become bad, narrow and steep, which makes it more difficult to climb even in first gear.
+The road to the pass is narrow, with steep gradients and winding dangerous curves, but as long as you have decent enough driving experience, know how to handle a vehicle in the hills, and drive sensibly, you are absolutely safe.

 Pic: Himalaya Chauhan